-The most likely place to find an HLA match between two people is among siblings (that is, brothers and sisters who have the same mother and same father).
-If two siblings inherit the very same HLA molecules from both parents, they are said to be an “HLA-identical match.”
+The most likely place to find an HLA match between two people is among siblings who have the same mother and father.
+If two siblings inherit the very same HLA markers from both parents, they are said to be an HLA-identical match.

 Two unrelated people can just happen to be a good HLA match, too.
-Although it is less likely, it is possible that you could have some of the same HLA molecules as someone you don’t even know.
+Although it is less likely, it is possible that you could have some of the same HLA markers as someone you don’t even know.

 Some people do not have HLA antibodies, while others do.
-The reasons are not clearly understood, but people are most likely to develop HLA antibodies from pregnancies, prior blood or platelet transfusions or organ transplants.
+The reasons are not clearly understood, but people are most likely to develop HLA antibodies from pregnancies, prior blood or platelet transfusions, or organ transplants.

 The HLA antibody level is referred to as the PRA (panel reactive antibody).
 The PRA tells us the percentage of the general population that the patient has HLA antibodies to.
 This can give us a good idea about how easy or difficult it will be to find a compatible platelet donor for this patient.
-In addition to measuring the patient’s PRA, we can also test whether a patient has an antibodies to a particular HLA molecule.
+In addition to measuring the patient’s PRA, we can also test whether a patient has antibodies to a particular HLA molecule.
 Some patients have antibodies to one or two HLA molecules, while others have antibodies to many HLA molecules and, therefore, have a higher PRA.

 When we receive your request, the SCCA intake department will work with your local doctor to determine three things:

-- What is the clinical urgency (based on your condition)?
+- What is the clinical urgency, based on your condition?

 - What is your treatment plan?